 - A non-honors thesis may be either three or six credits.

-- If you intend to complete a thesis you must submit a thesis proposal (see the Forms page) to the Individualized Major Program by the last day of classes of the semester before you intend to begin your thesis, typically the spring semester of your junior year.
+- If you intend to complete a thesis, you must submit a Thesis Proposal form to the Individualized Major Program by the last day of classes of the semester before you intend to begin your thesis, typically the spring semester of your junior year.
+This online form asks you to provide a description of your proposed thesis project and who your thesis supervisor will be.
+The form first routes to your thesis supervisor for their approval and then to the IISP Director.

 Course registration for the thesis